personio/datadog-synthetic-test-support/CONTRIBUTING.md

 3. Develop and test your code changes.
 See the project's [README](README.md) for further information about working in this repository.
 4. Add necessary unit tests for the code changes and make sure that all tests pass locally.
 5. Run `./gradlew ktlintFormat` to autoformat your code.
 6. Commit to your branch using clear commit messages.
-Make sure to add brief descriptions of the changes to "Unreleased" section in [CHANGELOG](CHANGELOG.md).
+Make sure to add brief descriptions of the changes to "Unreleased" section in [CHANGELOG](CHANGELOG.md) if needed, with a link to your PR.
 7. Send us a pull request against the project's `master` branch.
 8. Your branch may be merged once all configured checks pass, including:
     - The branch has passed the tests in CI.